m0by314/raspberry_pi_home_security_system/README.md

 ```

 ### Installing

+Before installing set your token_id then:
 ```
 make install
 ```

 ### Bot's commands

-* /start  start the home monitoring system
+* /start  : start the home monitoring system
-* /stop   stop the home monitoring system
+* /stop   : stop the home monitoring system
-* /status show the status of the monitoring system
+* /status : show the status of the monitoring system
-* /photo  take a picture
+* /photo  : take a picture
+* /video time=<delay> : records a video, argument time defines the duration of the recording
-* /clean  remove all files in video folder
+* /clean  : remove all files in video folder
-* /help   show help
+* /help   : show help

 ### Details